stiglers-eponym/BeamerPresenter/README.md

 ## Development
 The code for versions 0.1.x is quite unreadable, not really structured and full of ugly bug-fixes.
-To create something more structured, efficient, modular and flexible, I started rewriting BeamerPresenter from scratch (branch `rewrite`).
+To create something more structured, efficient, modular and flexible, I started rewriting BeamerPresenter from scratch (now branch `main`).

 For the old code this means: Small issues might still be fixed, but new features will only be available in the new, rewritten version.

-Some features available the new version: modular user interface, drawing history, pressure-sensitive tablet input, flexible pdf engine (MuPDF or poppler), markdown-formatted notes, improved multi-threading.